Warm & Cozy Chocolate Gift Basket

 Prop up any items that sank and fill in any holes with more candy!

-You can buy cellophane bags to protect your gift basket, but I prefer the eco-friendly option of leaving it open air.
+You can buy cellophane bags to protect your gift basket, but I prefer the eco-friendly option of just leaving the basket as is.